gferhpc/supercomputing.tue.nl/docs/.includes/ssh/access-keys.md

             - **Specify username**: Enter your SSH username, e.g., `s133320`.
             - **Port**: Leave this set to `22`, the default SSH port.

             If you have a private key for authentication, check the box for `Use private key` and browse to the key file location, typically `C:\Users\yourusername\.ssh\id_rsa`.
+Note that this only works if you have manually added this key your HPC account's `.ssh/authorized_keys` file.

         4. **Save and Start the Session**: